sagecodes/intro-to-sql/README.md

 - Website could be pulling data to show your purchase history
 - An analyst could be pulling the data to learn what the most popular item is

+Read more details and how to create data bases [here](https://www.w3schools.com/sql/sql_create_db.asp).

 ### Data types

 data types for table columns are defined in the schema